top of page

 Building Cohesive Messaging

 Consistency requires discipline.
+Three things tend to matter most:

 Consistency is not rigidity.
-It is controlled alignment.
+It's controlled alignment.

 Why This Is a Leadership Decision

 As organizations scale, complexity increases.
-More teams.More initiatives.More voices representing the brand.
+More teams.
+More initiatives.
+More voices representing the brand.

 Without disciplined messaging, complexity turns into noise.
 And noise slows growth.